ClickHouse/clickhouse-docs/docs/en/guides/sre/s3-multi-region.md

 </clickhouse>
 ```

 When working with clusters it is handy to define macros that populate DDL queries with the cluster, shard, and replica settings.
-This sample allows you to specify the use of a replicated table engine without proving the details.
+This sample allows you to specify the use of a replicated table engine without providing `shard` and `replica` details.
+When you create a table you can see how the `shard` and `replica` macros are used by querying `system.tables`.

 ```xml title="/etc/clickhouse-server/config.d/macros.xml"
 <clickhouse>